 RFID technology.
 RFID significantly simplifies the inventory process since it does not require direct eye contact, unlike barcodes.
 With its help, WMS (warehouse management system) decreases the time and cost of tracking each specific item.

 Smart inventory management.
 Systems can automatically generate alerts when a commodity is out of stock or storing conditions are not met.
-Furthermore, IoT devices make it more effortless to manage returns because they have appropriate information such as status, location, and disposition endpoint.
+Furthermore, inventory software development with integration with IoT devices make it more effortless to manage returns because they have appropriate information such as status, location, and disposition endpoint.

 Learn about the benefits and challenges of the Internet of Things in Business